chrisvaillancourt/resume-temp/src/introduction.md

 permalink: index.html
 ---

-I am a web developer with over 12 years of experience in the front-end and a special background in digital design.
-My focus is on creating engaging, accessible & performant interfaces for humans.
-I am currently looking for new challenges.
+I'm a developer with over 5 years of experience in front-end development & GIS.
+I have a special focus on data analysis & visualization and enjoy building performant, interactive web applications.